You are currently viewing What to Know About Air Filtration for Woodshops

 Dust Collection Solutions

-Dust control systems are designed to clear large wood particles, like wood chips, or shavings.
-There are both commercial and portable systems that can be helpful for air quality.
+Dust control systems are designed to remove large wood particles, such as wood chips or shavings.
+There are both commercial and portable systems that can improve air quality.
 However, dust collection systems do not address dust particles.
-In fact, many dust collection systems can make matters worse by letting particles of dust pass through the filter.
+In fact, many dust collection systems can make matters worse by allowing dust particles to pass through the filter.

 Air Filtration Solutions

 Pairing an air filtration system with a dust collection solution will help to address fine dust in woodshops.
-Air filtration systems are outfitted with continuous duty motors and high surface-area filters that make them uniquely suited for cleansing shop air of fine dust particles.
+Air filtration systems are equipped with continuous-duty motors and high-surface-area filters, making them uniquely suited for cleaning shop air of fine dust particles.

 Unfortunately, dust collection systems don’t often do a very good job with the most pernicious aspect of the dust control problem: fine dust particles.
-And many actually make matters worse by letting minute particles of dust pass through their filter.
+And many actually make matters worse by allowing minute particles of dust to pass through their filters.

-Now that you know what is needed to address air quality issues in a woodshop, the next question to answer is how much is needed?
+Now that you know what is needed to address air quality issues in a woodshop, the next question is: how much is needed?
 That answer depends on how large your shop is.
-This is measured, the cubic feet – length, width, and ceiling height of the shop.
+This is measured: the cubic feet – length, width, and ceiling height of the shop.

 For your industrial woodshop, start by finding the total volume of air in your shop.
-This can be done by measure the cubic feet in the space using the dimensions of the area: length, width, and height of the area (length x width x height).
+This can be done by measuring the cubic feet in the space using the area’s dimensions: length, width, and height (length x width x height).

-Multiply the air volume by the number of cycles per hour that you want to move the air through the filtration system.
-For the number of cycles per hour, use 6 for a one-person shop, otherwise use 8.
+Multiply the air volume by the number of cycles per hour you want to move through the filtration system.
+For cycles per hour, use 6 for a one-person shop and 8 for larger or multi-person shops.

 Here is the final formula to calculate how much air filtration is needed for woodshops: